bmtwl/exerciseminimilism/README.md

 It should work in any modern browser, and render equally well on desktop or mobile.

 ## Hosting and Demo
-You can either run the raw html file from your local filesystem, put it on a server you contol, or even fork the project and use githack as a way to access it e.g. https://raw.githack.com/bmtwl/exerciseminimilism/refs/heads/main/exercises.html
+You can either run the raw html file from your local filesystem, put it on a server you contol, or even fork the project and use githack as a way to access it e.g. [This demo github file permalink with github replaced with githack in the url](https://raw.githubusercontent.com/bmtwl/exerciseminimilism/f7ae4e4a6facb8098ffa6abffb27f9143c35157d/exercises.html) (Githack caches files for a year, so using permalinks is good to make sure you always have the revision of exercises.html that you want).